emtato/csc207-project/accessibility-report.md

 which might not be the case in smaller towns.

 ## Paragraph About Demographics Less Likely to Use Our Product
-Elderly individuals:
+Certain demographic groups may be less inclined or able to engage with our food-focused social media platform due to barriers related to technology access, lifestyle, or environment.
+While the program is designed to welcoming to anyone with an interest of exploring culinary experiences, it is important to recognize that factors such as age, geographic location, and socioeconomic status can influence their app usage.

-    Seniors with limited technology knowledge would struggle navigating through the application, as they did not grow up with technology.
+i.
+Elderly individuals: Seniors with limited technology knowledge would struggle navigating through the application, as they did not grow up with technology.

-    In psychology, learning new things during early childhood can make it easier to learn new things later in life (in this case, learning how to use devices) because early childhood experiences significantly shape brain development - particularly in areas related to learning and memory.
-Even if new models of computers, phones, etc. are released, they still hold some similarity to the earlier models, which current seniors did not have.
+In developmental psychology, learning new things during early childhood can make it easier to learn new things later in life - in this case, learning how to use devices.
+These childhood experiences significantly shape brain development, particularly in areas related to learning and memory.
+For the people who were introduced to computers, smartphones, and other digital interfaces early in life, adapting to the latest versions is often easier, as modern devices build on concepts established in earlier models.
+In contrast, current seniors often missed those foundational experiences, which may lead to the most basic actions (e.g. navigating menus, adjusting settings) may feel unintuitive or frustrating.
+As a result, they may be less inclined to use the app regularly or explore its full range of features.

-Rural and/or poor populations:
-    People who live in smaller or poor towns may not be able to use our app to the full extent.
+ii.
+Rural citizens and/or poor populations: People who live in smaller or lower-income places may not be able to completely benefit from the app.

-        - For people living in rural areas, locating restaurants and events near them will be less useful, as will be finding people in their community.
-        - For people living in poor areas, the population may find it more difficult to afford a device to even use the application.
+- Rural areas: Many small towns and remote regions have fewer restaurants, specialty food vendors, or food-related events compared to urban centers.
+This limits the usefulness of features like restaurant discovery, event calendars, or local meetups, as there are simply fewer listings to populate the feed.
+  Regardles of whether someone in a rural area is enthusiastic about food culture, the app’s value may feel reduced, as the extent of its content is geographically distant.
+Moreover, rural communities may face slower or less reliable internet connections, making the photo-heavy, media-rich aspects of our platform frustrating to use.

+- Economically disadvantaged areas: In lower-income communities, the barriers are twofold.
+First, residents may have limited access to the devices necessary for full participation — such as smartphones with large screens, high-speed data plans, or updated operating systems capable of running the latest app versions.
+Second, the cost of regularly exploring new restaurants, attending culinary events, or purchasing specialty foods may not be feasible.
+Even if the app inspires them with ideas, the financial means to act on those ideas may be lacking, which can lead to disengagement over time.

+Furthermore, both rural and economically disadvantaged communities may have lower representation in user-generated content, since fewer residents are able to contribute restaurant reviews, event photos, or recommendations.
+This ultimately creates a feedback loop: the app becomes less relevant to these users, which in turn makes the app’s local content even thinner.

+While our platform aims to connect all food enthusiasts, certain groups such as the aformentioned may naturally engage less with our service.
+These limitations stem not from a lack of interest in food culture, but from external factors like technological literacy, geographic accessibility, and affordability.
+Recognizing these challenges is essential, as it allows us to address gaps in usability, and ensure that our platform remains as inclusive and accessible as possible for diverse audiences.